Gagong/Toshinou-Revamped/README.md

 How to install/use?
 ----------
+### Firefox
+1. Install the addon through about:debugging panel
+2. Use any web proxy to replace the main.swf and preloader.swf
+3. Enjoy!

 ### Chrome/Chromium
 1. Download and extract it
 2. Open any web proxy and locate the options